-After my cabinet is new with chalk paint the fun part of adding treasures takes place.
+After my piece of furniture is new with chalk paint the fun part of adding treasures takes place.
 I chose to fill this with transferware dishes I thrifted some time ago.
-Also pieces of silver from my grandmother and a friend add some elegance.
+Also, pieces of silver from my grandmother and a friend add some elegance.

-The lavender plant on the cabinet is a piece I did add DIY Fake Dirt I made that takes three minutes to make.
-I have used this technique before and it transforms a fake plant to looking real.
+The lavender plant on the cabinet is a piece I did add DIY Fake Dirt I made and minutes to make.
+I have used this technique before, and it ives a fake plant real appearance.
 You won’t believe the main ingredient!

 Also, I am a fan of Florentine and did add my candleholder I purchased from this favorite Etsy shop.
 As a rule, I try to shop small businesses when possible.
 Give her shop a visit just to see her beautiful pieces.
 Every French home needs Boxwood wreaths, right?